Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPi.md

 ![](https://ownyourbits.com/wp-content/uploads/2017/10/wizard-demo1.gif)

-From this point we can access Nextcloud by the IP address, nextcloudplus.local or the DDNS domain name we have registered.
-We can access the web panel at port 4443, for example https://nextcloudplus.local:4443
+From this point we can access Nextcloud by the IP address, nextcloudpi.local or the DDNS domain name we have registered.
+We can access the web panel at port 4443, for example https://nextcloudpi.local:4443

 Next, learn [how to configure NextCloudPi](https://github.com/nextcloud/nextcloudpi/wiki/How-to-configure-NextCloudPi).